Cement Creek Redwood Forest facility upgrades

 The Cement Creek Redwood Forest in the Yarra Ranges National Park has become an increasingly popular site for visitation over the last few years thanks to the enchanting and photogenic Californian Redwood trees.

-Parks Victoria, Melbourne Water and Yarra Ranges council will work together to deliver improved visitor facilities to manage increased visitation at the site while ensuring the environment’s natural values are protected.
+Parks Victoria, Melbourne Water and Yarra Ranges Council are working together to deliver improved visitor facilities to manage increased visitation at the site while ensuring the environment’s natural values are protected.
 These works will include:

 Parks Victoria works: